 It was a good meal to end our stay in Seoul.
-Tomorrow we leave the city with mixed feeling; a tinge of sadness as we will miss it, and also some excitement as we will be heading out to the 4-Rivers Cycling Trails.
+Tomorrow we leave the city with mixed feeling; one of a tinge of sadness as we will miss it, and and one of excitement too as we will be heading out to the 4-Rivers Cycling Trails.

 (that's Delicious in Korean)